PurpleAvatar/multiscale_biological_modeling/_pages/coronavirus/accuracy.md

 ## Accuracy of Our Structure Prediction Models

 In the previous tutorials, we used various publically available protein structure servers to predict the structure of the human hemoglobin subunit alpha (*ab initio*) and SARS-CoV-2 S protein (homology).
-Now that we know how to assess the accuracy of models using RMSD, let's see how well our models performed.
+Using the same method of calculating RMSD from the tutorial, let's see how well our models performed.

 ### *Ab initio* (QUARK) models of Human Hemoglobin Subunit Alpha